 value is the starting minimum for the KMC simulations. value can be an integer, which identifies the desired structure or min0, which refers to the input structure.
-All the minima are listed in MINinfo file and the user must examine RXNet.cg file to check that the minimum is indeed connected with the other ones nmol value value is the number of molecules for the KMC simulations.

-(last column of each pathway indicates this fact).
+All the minima are listed in MINinfo file and the user must examine RXNet.cg file to check that the minimum is indeed connected with the other ones (last column of each pathway indicates this fact).